-One of the byproducts of building custom furniture is the scrap wood.
-With each project I build, I end up with a bunch of cut offs and long skinny strips of wood that are typically not wide enough to do much with.
-I stand them up in a barrel in the corner of the shop where they wait for me to figure out what to do with them.
+One of the byproducts of building custom furniture is scrap wood.
+With each project I build, I end up with many cut-offs and long skinny strips of wood that are typically not wide enough to do much with.
+I stand them up in a barrel in the corner of the shop, where they wait for me to figure out what to do with them.

 Sometimes I cut the strips up as kindling for the campfire; some of them are broken up and stuffed in the yard debris cart to be picked up by the city’s compost program on garbage day.

-With the Christmas time coming up and my involvement in the local crafters and makers fairs around Portland, I needed to come up with some small gift idea things to sell.
+With the Christmas time and my involvement in the local crafters and makers’ fairs around Portland, I needed to come up with some small gift ideas to sell.
 Boxes seem to be a popular item this year.
-Therefore, with the latest stack of scrap wood strips, I have been gluing them together and thickness plane them down to go into the boxes as the bottoms.
+Therefore, with the latest stack of scrap wood strips, I have been gluing them together and thickness-plane them down to go into the boxes as the bottoms.

-I first started out grouping, them together by species, but as I went, I got a little more creative.
+I started out grouping them by species, but as I went, I got a little more creative.
 I then started mixing two different wood types together by alternating them.
 Thus creating some decorative interest in the bottom of the boxes.

-Now I don’t know if the time I spent gluing these together saved me any money when comparing my labor cost to just buying new material.
-However, I do like knowing that very little goes to waste in my shop and the glued up strips of different species of wood make for a much more interesting and decorative bottom for my boxes.
+Now I don’t know if the time I spent gluing these together saved me any money when comparing my labor cost to buying new material.
+However, I do like knowing that very little goes to waste in my shop, and the glued-up strips of different species of wood make for a much more interesting and decorative bottom for my boxes.

 Support For This BlogDON'T MISS A POST!
 GET RSS NOTIFICATIONS HERE